Government Grant

 5. Project funding

-Each project participant should contact their national funding agency early in the process and follow their advice regarding national funding applications in parallel to the proposal submission.
+Each project participant should contact their national funding agency early in the process and follow their advice regarding national funding applications in parallel with the proposal submission.

 - Be close to market and business needs

-- Have at least 2 different partners from 2 different EUREKA countries for their project consortia (one must be a EUREKA Member Country and one another EUREKA Member country or EUREKA Associated Country)
+- Have at least 2 different partners from 2 different EUREKA countries for their project consortia (1 must be a EUREKA member country and the other either a EUREKA member country or EUREKA associated country)

 6. Canadian funding eligibility